Sandoval Promoted to Assistant Director of Strength & Conditioning

 March 2009 - USA Figure Skating National Pairs Camp - Effective Off-Ice Warm-Ups (Hands on)

 February 2009 - Olympic University - Outstanding Leaders Conference - The Effects of Direct Feedback

 Fall 2008 - National Strength & Conditioning Association Colorado State Clinic, Assistive Exercises for the Olympic Weightlifting Movements

-Bo Sandoval is in his fifth year at U-M. Prior to being named Assistant Director of Strength and Conditioning for Olympic Sports in the summer of 2012, he served as a head strength and conditioning coach for one year and an assistant strength and conditioning coach for two years at the University of Michigan.
+Bo Sandoval is in his sixth year at U-M. Prior to being named Assistant Director of Strength and Conditioning for Olympic Sports in the summer of 2012, he served as a head strength and conditioning coach for one year and an assistant strength and conditioning coach for two years at the University of Michigan.
 Sandoval designs and implements supplemental performance programs for men's lacrosse and women's basketball.
 He specializes in providing comprehensive training programs focused on multi-year development.
 Sandoval's individualized training programs are influenced by the requirements of each athlete's specific competition needs and are based on each team's competition calendar.

 Prior to joining the Michigan staff, Sandoval was the strength and conditioning coordinator at the Olympic Training Center from 2007 through Sept.
 2009 in Colorado Springs, Colo.
 While at the OTC, he oversaw the daily operations of the strength and conditioning facility along with developing training programs for numerous Olympic sports.
 This includes national and world team members from volleyball, tae kwon do, judo, wrestling, boxing, fencing, figure skating, marathon, modern pentathlon, synchronized swimming and men's gymnastics.